bartschliam/group_j/documentation/SPARQL_queries.md

 ---

 ### Query 3 (in progress) In areas where there's an increase in new housing sale value, what trends are there in crime over time?
+## Find the difference or % increase from past year for crimes and for prices per year

 ---